-- Continue to build awareness of ENERGY STAR products and benefits through retailer outreach and education, point-of-purchase consumer signage, events, mass media advertising, including broadcast, print, and online, as well as public relations media outreach.
-Step up promotion of clothes washer incentives to help drive increased 2010 results. - Leverage integrated marketing and media outreach campaigns to drive aggressive progress toward 2010 consumer electronics goals.
-Media outreach may target specialty publications that consumers may reference; e.g., Consumer Reports, PC World, for higher involvement purchases, such as computers and televisions.

-- Repeat successful Change the World program in conjunction with the EPA, working with the Green New Jersey Resource Team and community partners to driven results. - Continue to educate consumers on the care and recycling of CFLs.
+- Continue to build awareness of ENERGY STAR products and benefits through retailer outreach and education, point-of-purchase consumer signage, events, the Energy Minute advertising campaign, and online, as well as public relations media outreach. - Leverage integrated marketing and media outreach campaigns to drive aggressive progress toward 2010 consumer electronics goals.
+Media outreach may target specialty publications that consumers may reference; e.g., Consumer Reports, PC World, for higher involvement purchases, such as computers and televisions. - Repeat successful Change the World program in conjunction with the EPA, working with the Green New Jersey Resource Team and community partners to driven results. - Continue to educate consumers on the care and recycling of CFLs.
 Work with community partners, local governments, and the Green New Jersey Resource Team to inform residents. - Continue to promote early retirement--removal and recycling--of old refrigerators and freezers (40,000 units).
-Utilize integrated marketing and public relations campaign to drive results. - Work with trade allies throughout the State to drive results of energy efficient pool pumps and pool pump timers. - Cross promote ENERGY STAR Products with other New Jersey's Clean Energy ProgramTM customers; e.g., renewables, Home Performance with ENERGY STAR[®] (Improvement of existing homes), New Jersey ENERGY STAR Homes (Residential new construction), HVAC. - Enhance the navigation, information, and tools at NJCleanEnergy.com to increase awareness and participation.
+Utilize integrated marketing and public relations campaign to drive results. - Work with trade allies throughout the State to drive results of energy efficient pool pumps and pool pump timers, utilizing channels such as NJCleanEnergy.com. - Cross promote ENERGY STAR Products with other New Jersey's Clean Energy ProgramTM customers; e.g., renewables, Home Performance with ENERGY STAR® (Improvement of existing homes), New Jersey ENERGY STAR Homes (Residential new construction), HVAC. - Enhance the navigation, information, and tools at NJCleanEnergy.com to increase awareness and participation.